AlexGulliver/personalwebsite/src/cityspots/bristol.md

 #### Secret Cafe - City Centre

 Its SECRET!
-Easy to miss cafe that has a lovely garden.
+Easy to miss cafe with a lovely garden.

 #### Clifton Suspension Bridge - Clifton